A majestic Warwickshire stately home venue for location filming

-Being a quintessentially British country estate, as a location Ragley can offer a wide range of settings for film, television and photography projects.
+Being a quintessentially British country estate and stately home venue, Ragley can offer a wide range of settings for location filming, television and photography projects in Warwickshire.
 The Hall, designed by Robert Hooke in 1680, sits at the centre of an estate spanning approximately 5,600 acres of parkland, woodland, farmland, a lake and working stable yard.

-The 17th century stately home features a grand ballroom setting with 40ft floor-to-ceiling windows, in a baroque and rococo design, which has previously been used as a film location to echo the Palace of Versailles, and there are a range of other rooms including sitting rooms, a large library, music rooms, breakfast suites and bedrooms.
+Our 17th century stately home venue features a grand ballroom setting with 40ft floor-to-ceiling windows, in a baroque and rococo design, which has previously been used as a filming location to echo the Palace of Versailles, and there are a range of other rooms including sitting rooms, a large library, music rooms, breakfast suites and bedrooms all perfectly suited to period location filming.
 Each room varies in style, with an over-arching design decorated by James Gibbs and added to by John Wyatt in the late 1700s.

 From the rich red fabrics and ornate golds of the Red Saloon, to the bright yellow regency dining room, painted to mirror the late Lord Hetford’s favourite jumper colour, each room offers a diverse and unique setting, ready to be immortalised in the narrative of a project.